“Why aren’t we making more money? We’re busier than ever, I’m working harder than ever, but things just aren’t coming together like they should!”

-They were at the point where they normally reviewed financial results.
-Matt hadn’t had enough time to look through last month’s numbers before the meeting started.
-Now he pulled the report from the remaining pile of papers, and quickly absorbed the unpleasant information that it revealed.
+He hadn’t taken the time to look through last month’s numbers before the meeting started.
+Now, he pulled the report from the remaining pile of papers and quickly absorbed the unpleasant information that it revealed.

 “So, does ANYbody have ANY idea about what’s happening out there?
 Help me out here guys!”

 “So, what do you mean?” replied Matt (somewhat defensively since, as the owner, he did most of the sales and estimating for his company).

 - “We could figure out if it was something we could fix.
 If it was, we could fix it before the whole job went sideways.”

-“Sometimes the differences were due to Change Orders that hadn’t been turned in, and we could get them recorded, so we could collect on them.”
+- “Sometimes the differences were due to Change Orders that hadn’t been turned in, and we could get them recorded, so we could collect on them.”

 It Just Doesn’t Make Sense – To Run Your Business Without the Right Numbers!

-And, to top it off, he’d make Helen really happy when she got to tell him “I told you so – LOTS of times!”
-Oh well, no solution is perfect!
-He’d just have to let her know that she’d been right all along.
-Life would eventually get better…
+And, to top it off, he’d make Helen really happy when she got to tell him, “I told you so!”
+(LOTS) of times!
+He sighed to himself and thought, “Oh well, no solution is perfect!”

 Consultant’s Corner: Estimated Costs → Estimate vs. Actual Reports

 - Additionally, Invoices can be generated directly from Estimates, either as a percentage of completion – or for a specific dollar amount (for specific job phases, or for the entire job).

 Of course, it does take a front-end investment of time and energy to establish the Item List, and map the Items to the correct accounts so the reports display correctly.
 But the payback, over time, can be impre$$ive…

 Example Section of a QuickBooks Estimate vs. Actual Job-Cost Report

-- This report is from a sample “training” file that includes a variety of small example transactions, so please ignore the dollar amounts shown – instead, focus on the format!
+- This report is from a sample “training” file that includes a variety of small example transactions, so please ignore the dollar amounts shown – instead, please focus on the format!

 - A complete report would also show totals for each column at the bottom.